PehJiaYuan/Pizza-Sales-Analysis/README.md

-Conversely, identifying the bottom 5 pizzas by quantity sold highlights less popular or underperforming pizza options.
-This insight can inform menu adjustments, promotional strategies, or inventory management decisions to minimize waste and maximize profitability.
+Conversely, identifying the bottom 5 worst-selling pizzas based on quantity indicates potential areas for improvement or innovation to enhance customer appeal.
+Understanding low-performing pizzas assists in optimizing inventory levels, reducing the risk of overstocking unpopular items.

 __12) Top 5 Pizzas by Total Orders__